-Benefits may also be denied if you fail to disclose a pre-existing condition when you were hired and you were later injured and became disabled due in part to the pre-existing condition.
-However, this duty to disclose prior conditions will only arise if you were questioned about prior conditions by your employer at time of hire or in a pre-employment physical.
-For example, if you begin work for a new employer while under restrictions from recent back surgery and fail to disclose this condition in a pre-employment physical when questioned about pre-existing conditions, your claim for benefits will most likely be barred if you later aggravate your back condition while working at vour new job.
+Benefits may also be denied if you fail to disclose a pre-existing condition when you were hired and you were later injured and became disabled due in part to the preexisting condition.
+However, this duty to disclose prior conditions will only arise if you were questioned about prior conditions by your employer at time of hire or in a preemployment physical.
+For example, if you begin work for a new employer while under restrictions from recent back surgery and fail to disclose this condition in a preemployment physical when questioned about pre-existing conditions, your claim for benefits will most likely be barred if you later aggravate your back condition while working at your new job.

-Q1.
 While working, my supervisor and I had an argument about work.
 He punched me, knocked me down and injured my back.
 Am I covered?

 Yes.
-If a co-employee or supervisor injures you in an attack at work and the attack arose out of some dispute related to the job, your injuries are covered under workers' comp.
-You are prohibited from suing the individual who attacked you, but you can take out an arrest warrant on the attacker.
+If a co-employee or a supervisor injures you in an attack at work and the attack arose out of some dispute related to the job, your injuries are covered under workers' comp.
+You are prohibited from suing the individual who attached you but you can take our an arrest warrant on the attacker.